anupshinde/anupzsite/contents/posts/visual-ping-monitor-page-changes-email-alert/index.md

 ---
-title: Visual Ping - Email alerts on website change
+title: Visual Ping - Email alerts on web page changes
-abstract: VisualPing sends you an email alert for the webpages you set for monitoring.
+abstract: VisualPing sends you an email alert for the web pages you set for monitoring.
 date: 2013-09-28
 tags: visual ping, webpage monitoring, email alerts
 ---